 May advertisers seek advisory opinions from the regulator?
 Must certain advertising receive clearance before publication or broadcast?

-However, advertisers and advertising agencies may seek pre-broadcast consultancy services from RÖK, who provide non-binding and advisory opinions regarding consumer complaints.
+However, advertisers and advertising agencies may seek pre-broadcast consultancy services from RÖK, which provides non-binding and advisory opinions regarding consumer complaints.

 What avenues are available for competitors to challenge advertising?
 What are the advantages and disadvantages of the different avenues for challenging competitors’ advertising?

-Advertisements must not lead to unfair competition under Turkish law as provided by the Consumer Protection Law.
+Advertisements must not lead to unfair competition under Turkish law as provided by the Consumer Law.
 Competitors can file a complaint before the Advertising Board on the grounds that the advertisement does not comply with advertising principles and constitutes unfair competition.
-The Advertising Board is authorised to impose sanctions such as suspension, rectification and administrative fines on unfair competition practices upon the request of the competitor or ex officio.
+The Advertising Board is authorised to impose sanctions, such as suspension, rectification and administrative fines, on unfair competition practices upon the request of the competitor or ex officio.